akashshetty101/Assembled_Takehome/README.md

 Note the `tier_2` SLA rule and the `billing` SLA rule are the **same rule definition** — one produced zero notifications early on and one `opened` + one `resolved` later; the other produced its own independent `opened`/`resolved` pair.
 Same evaluator, different outcomes, driven entirely by data.
-And the `a_19` `RESOLVED` line reading `"for unknowns"` is the unknown-as-false limitation from §6, visible in this exact run — not a hidden edge case.
+And `a_19`'s episode never reaches `RESOLVED` at all: its adherence violation genuinely clears at `10:10:30`, but `adherence_violation_duration_sec` goes `MISSING` in that same instant, so — per §6's Phase 9 fix — the episode freezes as `stale` (`stale — awaiting data`, above) instead of emitting a false `resolved`.
+It stays open and stale for the rest of this replay;
+nothing in the sample data supplies a fresh `violation_started_at` to thaw it.